 An investment in the Fund is subject to interest rate risk, which is the possibility that a fund’s yield will decline due to falling interest rates and the potential for bond prices to fall as interest rates rise.
 High yielding, non-investment grade bonds present a greater risk of loss to principal and interest than investment grade securities.
 The value of debt securities may be affected by the ability of issuers to make principal and interest payments and even the possibility that the issuer will default completely.
 Although U.S. government securities are considered to be among the safest investments, they are not guaranteed against price movements due to changing interest rates.
 The Fund may be subject to prepayment risk, the risk that the principal of a fixed income security that is held by the Fund may be prepaid prior to maturity, potentially forcing the Fund to reinvest that money at a lower interest rate.

-PNC Ultra Short Bond Fund (Share Class I) returned 1.00% in the first quarter versus a return of 0.81% for the benchmark, the ICE BofA Merrill Lynch 1-Year U.S. Treasury Index (the “benchmark”).
+PNC Ultra Short Bond Fund (Share Class I) returned 0.92% in the second quarter versus a return of 0.94% for the benchmark, the ICE BofA Merrill Lynch 1-Year U.S. Treasury Index (the “benchmark”).

-The Fund’s overweight allocations to the Corporate Credit and Asset-Backed Securities sectors, which outperformed, were the source of outperformance versus the benchmark.
+The Fund’s overweight allocations to the Corporate Credit & Asset-Backed Securities sectors, which outperformed, were the source of outperformance versus the benchmark, gross of fees.

 The investment team continues to favor the Corporate Credit and Structured Product sectors due to favorable fundamentals and their relative value over the Treasury sector.
 The Fund has a duration position that approximates the benchmark.